jacobdensford/jacobdensford.com/empire-flame/appendices.md

 ### Quelbea

 Quelbea was a dryad who embodied the northernmost forest in Endoran.
+After the Mistguard cleansed her forest, she promised they would always have a friend in the woods.

+### Ralxire

+Ralxire was a bearded devil who made a deal with the Mistguard, one which they broke.

 ### Sartur